 Kim has been working as an AOD counsellor in a rural community for 3 years.
 His most recent client is an acquaintance from high school, Renee, whom he has not seen or spoken to for many years.
 He was concerned about violating professional boundaries by having a dual relationship with his client.
 However, Kim’s supervisor advised him that it is fine for him to work with Renee as they did not have any contact for many years.
 Subsequently, Kim started working with Renee on her cannabis and tobacco dependency.

-Renee is a 24 year old and stay at home mom who looks after her 3 year old daughter.
+Renee is a 24-year-old and stay at home mom who looks after her 3 year old daughter.
 Renee started smoking when she was 19 years old but ceased tobacco use when she was pregnant two years later.
-However 2 years ago, she started smoking again due to stress from taking care of her child.
+However, 2 years ago, she started smoking again due to stress from taking care of her child.
 She also started using cannabis half a year ago by mixing it in her cigarettes.
 She claims that she uses cannabis almost every other day because she could not stand her daughter crying most of the time.
 She often uses cannabis and goes to sleep while leaving her daughter alone to “tire out from crying”.

 a) Evaluate whether Kim violated any professional boundaries by working with Renee.
 Your response should be approximately 50 words.